a-paxton/debate-in-the-wild/debate_in_the_wild-multidimensional.md

 Let's look at the distribution of all LIWC features in the first debate, broken down by category.
 The plot below shows the usage of the 3 debaters from each side ("for" = green, "against" = red).
 The plot tracks which categories are used (by each debater) more than the mean proportion for that LIWC category across the entire dataset.

 <img src="figure/plot-liwc-features-1.png" title="Speakers' use of words from all LIWC features across 'for'-group (green) and 'against'-group (red) debaters during the first debate.
 Each dot indicates that a given speaker's (x-axis) proportional use of the corresponding LIWC category (y-axis) -- across all of that speaker's turns -- exceeded mean (across the entire dataset) for that LIWC category." alt="Speakers' use of words from all LIWC features across 'for'-group (green) and 'against'-group (red) debaters during the first debate.
 Each dot indicates that a given speaker's (x-axis) proportional use of the corresponding LIWC category (y-axis) -- across all of that speaker's turns -- exceeded mean (across the entire dataset) for that LIWC category." style="display: block; margin: auto;" />

+**Figure**: Speakers' use of words from all LIWC features across 'for'-group (green) and 'against'-group (red) debaters during the first debate.
+Each dot indicates that a given speaker's (x-axis) proportional use of the corresponding LIWC category (y-axis) -- across all of that speaker's turns -- exceeded mean (across the entire dataset) for that LIWC category.

 ***